Description

 picoCTF{g30_byp4ss_...}

 The Nginx config routes Icelandic IPs to the flag server.
-Configure Tor with ExitNodes {is} and StrictNodes 1 to route requests through Iceland exit nodes.
+Connect to a VPN server in Iceland (or use Tor with ExitNodes {is}) so your requests appear to originate from Iceland.